3 Reasons why artists varnish their work

 1. Deepen (saturate) the colours:

-Although we are going to be looking at acrylic varnishing techniques, the anxiety over how to varnish, or what to varnish with stems back to Fresco paintings.
+Although we will be looking at acrylic varnishing techniques, the anxiety over how to varnish or what to varnish with stems back to Fresco paintings.

-In his book The Craftsman’s Handbook, Cennino Cennini (about 1370–about 1440) tried many times to create a matte varnish to his paintings, he created a recipe for a varnish from whipped eggwhites.
+In his book The Craftsman’s Handbook, Cennino Cennini (about 1370–about 1440) tried to create a matte varnish to his paintings; he created a recipe for varnish from whipped eggwhites.
 The only issue was it went grey over time.